Disagree with an IRS Tax Audit – Ask for Tax Audit Reconsideration – Affordable Former IRS Who Agents Know System.

 • A taxpayer might request an audit reconsideration also if you disagree with an audit assessment from an initial tax audit of his/her return.

-You can also qualify if you have been denied tax credits such as EITC claimed, during prior examination.
+You can also qualify if you have been denied tax credits, such as Earned Income Tax Credit (EITC) claimed, during a prior examination.

 Similar Solutions